Current Lab Members

 Lena received her Ph.D. in Organismic and Evolutionary Biology from Harvard University.
 After completing her Ph.D.,she spent three years in Dr. Vivian Irish's lab at Yale University as a postdoctoral researcher before starting up her own lab in 2005 at the University of Kansas.
 She is a proud alum (both Bachelor's and Master's degrees) of San Francisco State University!

-Dr. Hileman's CV (PDF) (last updated February 2022)
+Dr. Hileman's CV (PDF) (last updated September 2025)

 Email Dr. Hileman at: lhileman@ku.edu

-Email: Amanda at amandakatzer@ku.edu
+Email: Samson at samson.acoca-pidolle@ku.edu

-Haylee Nedblake
+Haylee Coffman

-Haylee Nedblake, Ph.D. student
+Haylee Coffman, Ph.D. student

 Haylee received her Bachelor's degree from Park University.
 She also studied at the University of Hawaii (very cool!).
 Haylee is studying the genetic basis for differences in floral pigment intensity and flower shape between bee and hummingbird-adapted Penstemon species.